jan-van-bergen/GPU-Raytracer/README.md

 Glossy materials also use NEE and MIS.

 ### BVH Serialization
-Less serious feature, but because SBVH construction took quite a while for larger Scenes, BVH's are now constructed once and then stored to disk for later reuse.
+A less serious feature, but because SBVH construction took quite a while for larger Scenes, BVH's are now constructed once and then stored to disk for later reuse.

 ## Papers
 - Megakernels Considered Harmful: Wavefront Path Tracing on GPUs - Laine et al.